Skin Allergy Overview

 Skin Allergy Symptoms & Diagnosis

-Dermatitis (Eczema) Symptoms
+Atopic Dermatitis (Eczema)

-Urticaria (Hives) Symptoms
+Urticaria (Hives) and Angioedema

 Urticaria is itchy, red and white raised bumps or welts that range in size and can appear anywhere on the body.
 Angioedema often appears on the face around the eyes, cheeks or lips.
-This deeper layer of swelling can also occur on hands or feet, genitals, or inside the bowels or throat.
+This deeper layer of swelling can also occur on hands, feet, genitals, or inside the bowels or throat.
 In acute urticaria, the welts disappear within minutes to a few weeks.
 Chronic hives last for months or even years.

 In the majority of chronic cases, the exact cause cannot be determined.
 Routine testing such as general blood counts or screens are not cost-effective, nor do these tests make a difference in treatment strategies to relieve the symptoms.
 There are certain instances when allergy testing is helpful, especially when eating a particular food or coming in contact with a particular substance triggers symptoms of acute hives.